Sean-Lildhar/Campus-Connect-CSCI2040U/README.md

 # Campus Navigator

-A Java Swing desktop application providing a Google Maps–style campus navigation system.
+A Java Swing desktop application providing a Google Maps-style campus navigation with a .
 This iteration focuses on login, user management, location data, and the GUI framework.
 Navigation is not yet implemented.

 The GitHub Project Board can be found here: https://github.com/users/Sean-Lildhar/projects/3/views/1
+---
 ## CSV Formats

 users.csv : username,password,role(admin/user) <br>